dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Handle a Fulfilled Promise with then
+# Handle a Rejected Promise with catch

-Promises are most useful when you have a process that takes an unknown amount of time in your code (i.e. something asynchronous), often a server request.
-When you make a server request it takes some amount of time, and after it completes you usually want to do something with the response from the server.
-This can be achieved by using the then method.
-The then method is executed immediately after your promise is fulfilled with resolve.
-Here’s an example:
+catch is the method used when your promise has been rejected.
+It is executed immediately after a promise's reject method is called.
+Here’s the syntax:

-myPromise.then(result => {
+myPromise.catch(error => {

 });

-result comes from the argument given to the resolve method.
+error is the argument passed in to the reject method.

-Add the then method to your promise.
-Use result as the parameter of its callback function and log result to the console.
+Add the catch method to your promise.
+Use error as the parameter of its callback function and log error to the console.

 ## Tests

-Waiting: You should call the then method on the promise.
+Waiting: You should call the catch method on the promise.
-Waiting: Your then method should have a callback function with result as its parameter.
+Waiting: Your catch method should have a callback function with error as its parameter.
-Waiting: You should log result to the console.
+Waiting: You should log error to the console.